GJena/Data-Science-tutorial/README.md

 python -m pip install jupyter nltk lxml requests matplotlib sklearn wikipedia gensim wordcloud --user
 ```
-If you face problems installing NLTK, take a look at [this](https://www.nltk.org/install.html) or try with Python 3.
+If you face problems installing NLTK, take a look at [this](https://www.nltk.org/install.html).

 4. Open a Jupyter notebook with jupyter notebook in your terminal.
 This opens in your browser at default port 8888.